 Introduction to Indoor Puppy Training

 If you’re reading this, chances are that you have recently welcomed a new puppy into your home.
 Congratulations!
 Puppies are adorable and full of energy, but they also require a lot of attention and training.
-In this article, we will discuss the ins and outs of indoor puppy training – what it is, when to start, and how to do it effectively.
+We’ll take a closer look at the ins and outs of indoor puppy training – what it is, when to start, and how to do it effectively.

 When should you start training your puppy?